chrsalbert/chrsalbert/README.md

 ### Mr. Prompter
 https://mrprompter.herokuapp.com →
 Teleprompter service that you can control with a remote device, for example your smartphone.
-__Technologies used:__ HTML, CSS, JS, Vue.js, Nuxt.js, Socket.io, Web Speech API
+__Technologies:__ HTML, CSS, JS, Vue.js, Nuxt.js, Socket.io, Web Speech API
 __Published on:__ Heroku

 ---